pilotmoon/PopClip-Extensions/README.md

 - `print()` - global debug printing function

 The JavaScript engine is Apple's JavaScriptCore, which is part of macOS.
 Language features depend on which version of macOS PopClip is running on.
 The minimum requirement for PopClip is currently macOS 10.13.6 and scripts can assume it is safe to use all ES2015/ES6 language features and core libraries.
 Newer language features may be available on higher versions of macOS.

+### Error handling and debugging

+In general you don't need to worry to much about catching and handling errors.
+If the script throws an error, PopClip simply shows the shakey-'X'.
+Debug output can be viewed in the console as described in (Debug output)[#debug-output].

 #### Network access from JavaScript